-One of the biggest struggles for homeschool moms is time management.
+One of the biggest struggles we deal with in homeschooling our children is time management.
+Over my 30+ years of homeschooling, I’ve picked up on some time management secrets every homeschool mom should know.
 Time will ALWAYS be at a premium for homeschooling moms, so it is vital that we learn to be good stewards of the time that God has given us.
 These time management secrets every homeschooling mom should know will help you to be more productive and successful in your homeschooling.

-10 Time Management Secrets Every Homeschooling Mom Should Know
+10 Time Management Secrets Every Homeschool Mom Should Know

 1. Focus on your priorities.